MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Project/README.md

   <img src="Photos/xilinx-rtldetails1.png" style="width: 49%; height: 300px;" title="Expanded Full Adder Instance RTL Schematic"/>  <img src="Photos/xilinx-rtldetails2.png" style="width: 49%; height: 300px;" title="Expanded 7 Segment Display Instance RTL Schematic" />
   <img src="Photos/xilinx-technologyschematic.png" style="width: 49%; height: 300px;" title=" Expanded Technology Schematic"/> <img src="Photos/xilinx-technlogyschematicdetails.png" style="width: 49%; height: 300px;" title="Zoomed Technology Schematic" />
 </p>

+We have made sure to use the same input cases across all our tests in order to easily observe the alignment in the results.
+We can notice that the simulation waves above match the results obtained in Quartus Prime.
+For example, when `A = 0000` and `B = 0000` the result `P = 00000000`.
+Keep in mind that the hex segments cannot be anaylzed here like they could in the Quartus simulation because they don't accurately reflect the multiplexing they undergo to show different values using different segments on different hexes.

 </details>